autotyed/autotyed/README.md

 I have a handful of custom startup scripts and doohickies for Radarr, Jackett, Sonarr, etc.
 I also run a few pieces of custom software (found elsewhere on my github) to move data among these apps.

-Documenting how all these pieces of software can be tied together is the goal of this repo.
+Documenting how all these pieces of software can be installed, auto-started, monitored and tied together is the goal of this repo.
 More to come, but some of you will figure it out with the breadcrumbs I've provided.

 This is what the main screen looks like: